Rule 3901-5-09 | Agent licensing and appointments.

 (f) Holds oneself out as a representative of a title insurance company.

-(3) Any written materials used or distributed by a title insurance marketing representative must be pre-approved by the licensed title agent that appointed the title insurance marketing representative.
+(3) Any written materials used or distributed by a title insurance marketing representative must be pre-approved by the licensed title agent that sponsored the title insurance marketing representative.

-(5) No person who is prohibited under division (B) of section 3953.21 of the Revised Code from acting as an agent for a title insurance company shall be licensed as a title insurance marketing representative.
+(5) No person who is prohibited under division (B) of section 3953.21 of the Revised Code and rule 3901-7-04 of the Administrative Code from acting as an agent for a title insurance company will be licensed as a title insurance marketing representative.

-(7) A title marketing representative may be appointed by only one title agent at any given time.
+(7) A title marketing representative can be sponsored by only one title agent at any given time.

 (H) Resident business entity licenses